DrOtter3000/MidnightPizzaDelivery/README.md

 - Platforms: Linux(primary), Windows, Mac
 - Assets: Synty Store low-poly asset packs

+## Controls

+**Walk** = W A S D
+**Attack** = left mouse button

 ## Installation & Running the Game

 There is no version released yet.
 But if you want to test it, download the project files and run it in your Godot game engine.

+## Participate and Support

+If you want to support this game or me, rate it, share it with your friends and community, stream yourself playing it and follow me on my socials.
+You are also welcome to open issues on this github page.

 ## License